andregp222/OHIOGrapher/README.md

 ```

 ### CAUTION:
-there is no maximum amount of values that you can put in the graph, but it can become kinda of a clisterf*ck to read
+there is no maximum amount of values that you can put in the graph, but it can become kinda of a clusterf*ck to read

 Example:
 ![](graph.png)